pmsn23/myproject/README.md

 Created RestPlus API with options to view all tweets, by location, sentiment value

-## Case Study 3: Darknet Text mining.
+## Case Study 3: Darknet Text mining

 Started on the project idea from Data & Network Security class, using the data created by University of AZ Artificial Intelligence Lab.
 Refer to https://www.azsecure-data.org for more details.